-- See Age Pension rates (page 13), Pension Supplement (page 33), except if aged under 21 without children. - Pensioners receiving payments at 19 September 2009 may be paid under 'transitional arrangements' (page 13).
-Please contact us for more information. - Disability Support Pension (DSP) recipients who are undertaking Work for the Dole, Green Corps activities, the Skills for Education and Employment program or participating in the Community Development Employment Project, may be eligible for an additional supplement of \$20.80 a fortnight.
+- See Age Pension rates (page 13), Pension Supplement (page 29), except if aged under 21 without children. - Pensioners receiving payments at 19 September 2009 may be paid under 'transitional arrangements' (page 13).
+Please contact us for more information. - Disability Support Pension (DSP) recipients undertaking full-time Work for the Dole and certain other approved activities may be eligible for an additional supplement of \$20.80 per fortnight.